%% [markdown] # This is a markdown cell # %% def f(x): return 3*x+1

 Have you always wished Jupyter notebooks were plain text documents?
 Wished you could edit them in your favorite IDE?
 And get clear and meaningful diffs when doing version control?
-Then… Jupytext may well be the tool you’re looking for!
+Then, Jupytext may well be the tool you’re looking for!

 pip install jupytext

-conda install jupytext -c conda-forge.
+conda install jupytext -c conda-forge

-To pair a given
+pair a notebook with

 jupytext --set-formats ipynb,py:percent notebook.ipynb